 Ad Man Behind 'Morning in America' Dies

-Mr. HAL RINEY (Advertising Executive): Its morning again in America.
+HAL RINEY: Its morning again in America.
 Today, more men and women will go to work than ever before in our country's history.

 That ad for Ronald Reagan's reelection campaign in 1984 was made by a master of television advertising, Hal Riney.
 It features his signature soft-sell and his own voice in the narration laid-back and comforting.